 When writing prose, it’s easy to get stuck on the mechanics of the story – who is speaking?
 Was the baby asleep in the last scene?
 Could it really be dusk already? …. and the writing itself can sometimes feel secondary, just a means of getting your characters from A to B.

-So turning up at a poetry workshop is a brilliant way to break out of the prose writing rut and come away with some vivid images and a few promising ideas to pick up later.
+So turning up at a poetry workshop is a brilliant way to break out of the prose writing rut and come away with some vivid images and ideas to pick up later.

 The first thing that poet Liz Berry told us when she opened her workshop, held as part of the British Council’s Literature Seminar, was that using place names for inspiration is most definitely not a new trick.
 Instead, it’s a time-honoured way of diving into fresh creative waters and giving your brain a bit of a jolt because, as it turns out, place names can be seriously weird.